graveljp/smugcli/README.md

 # Running the tests
-PLEASE READ, RUN UNIT TESTS AT YOUR OWN RISKS: smugcli's unit-tests use the logged-in user account to do run actual commands on SmugMug.
+PLEASE READ, RUN UNIT TESTS AT YOUR OWN RISKS: smugcli's unit-tests use the logged-in user account to run actual commands on SmugMug.
 All operations *should* be performed in a `__smugcli_unit_tests__` subfolder in the SmugMug account's root.
 This folder *should* be deleted automatically when/if the test completes.
 If in doubt, do `smugcli.py logout && smugcli.py login` and use a